weshipsoftware/weshipsoftware.github.io/.alternator/!readme/plans.md

 #### **Async Plan** _Most popular_

 Get experienced software know-how as you need it.
-We'll become your go-to tech partner.
+We'll become your go–to tech partner.

 - Request **as much software** as you'd like.
 - Ship updates **every few days**.